sblantipodi/glow_worm_luciferin/README.md

 - Automatic [**switching between aspect ratios**](https://github.com/sblantipodi/firefly_luciferin/wiki/Aspect-ratio) based on your video content.
 - **Made from a gamer, for gamers**.
 No added lag, stutter free.
 - Multi platform, [**Windows and Linux ready**](https://github.com/sblantipodi/firefly_luciferin/wiki/Linux-support). macOS is coming when it's ready.
+- If you don't want to design your own PCB and you have a soldering iron, there is [**Luciferin's official PCB**](https://github.com/sblantipodi/firefly_luciferin/wiki/Ready-to-print-PCB).
 - Have a question? [**Get answered on the community**](https://discord.gg/aXf9jeN).

 ## Quick start